How can we build an ecosystem of innovative technology startups in New Zealand?

-When we look at the most successful companies we see that pattern repeated again and again:
+Look at the most successful companies.
+We see that pattern repeated again and again:

 The list is long.

-The thing all of those companies do have in common though is that they were massively successful in convincing people to use and buy the products and services they make and sell.
+The thing all those companies have in common though is that they were each massively successful in convincing people to use and buy the products and services they make and sell.
 They were often the first to really work out what these things were for, and as a result how a wider audience could be made to desire those things.
 And that underpins their financial success.

-Sometimes the innovative thing isn’t the product at all, but the distribution channel and/or revenue model.
-For example, Xero took the existing and familiar (and, let’s be honest, pretty low-tech) software category of accounting software and built a massive company by providing free tools (and a lot of love!) to accountants; using them to reach a large potential market of small business customers; and charging a small monthly subscription rather than an up-front fee.
-In the process they proved there was still a lot of value to be captured in that exisiting category.
+Sometimes the innovative thing isn’t the product at all, but the distribution channel or revenue model.
+For example, Xero took the existing and familiar (and, let’s be honest, pretty low-tech) category of accounting software and built a massive company by providing free tools (and a lot of love!) to accountants; using them to reach a large potential market of small business customers; and charging a small monthly subscription rather than an up-front fee.
+In the process proving there was still a lot of value to be captured in that existing category.

-So, is product innovation actually a distraction?
+Is product innovation just a distraction?
 No, not at all.
-There are plenty of startups that have invented something and then executed well, and in the process created a big success.
+There are startups that have invented something and executed well, and in the process created a big success.
 In other words, occasionally the people who invent things and the people who work out what they are for are the same people.

-But the invention isn’t the multiplier in that equation, it’s the ticket to the game.
-It’s a sometimes ingredient, not a leading indicator or pre-requisite.
-A great product is important, but great product distribution is more important.13
+But the invention isn’t the multiplier in that equation, it’s table stakes.
+It’s a sometimes ingredient, not a leading indicator or prerequisite.
+A great product is important, but great product distribution is much more important.

 This means it’s not enough to say that a company is innovative.
 Or that it isn’t.
 It doesn’t tell us much.

-We need to stop putting inventors on a pedestal.
-When we’re screening for individual companies that have potential to become successful in the future what we’re really looking for is something much less common, much more difficult and unfortunately much more boring: who can execute well, and do it repeatedly?
+Inventors are a distraction.
+When we’re screening for individual companies that are potential future winners, what we’re really looking for is something much less common, much more difficult and unfortunately much more boring: who can execute well, and do it repeatedly?
 Maybe when we named a government agency after Sir Paul we should have called it Callaghan Execution!

 Next, let’s lift up a level from thinking about individual companies to focus on the “ecosystem” of companies…